 The family and friends of Howard and Juanita Rowe established this scholarship in 1989.
 Mrs. Rowe worked for many years at GHC as the Scholarship Secretary.
 Because of her devotion and love for the students at the college, her family created this scholarship.
 The recipient will be selected on the basis of outstanding scholarship.

 Supported by the generous contribution of Randy and Laura Rust, this scholarship is awarded to a Nursing student.
-Mr. Rust is a GHC Trustee, and member of the GHC Foundation Board.
+Mr. Rust is a former GHC Trustee serving from 2009-2014, and member of the GHC Foundation Board.

-This scholarship is granted by the family of Peter and Marie Schafer to a student returning for his/her sophomore year that has shown aptitude for college work.
+This scholarship is granted by the family of Peter and Marie Schafer to a student returning for his/her sophomore year who has shown aptitude for college work.

 This endowed scholarship is named in memory of Mrs. Barbara Hill Scott, a GHC graduate and elementary school teacher.
 She retired from teaching in 1993.